ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Quantum Computing

 One of the large future unknowns in cryptography is the potential impact of general-purpose quantum computers.
 At the time of this writing, so-called *general-purpose* quantum computers exist, but they are not powerful enough to threaten current cryptographic algorithms.
 It is not known if such more powerful general-purpose quantum computers can be built, and if so, when that will happen.

-If strong general-purpose quantum computers are built, they have the potential to break all the public-key algorithms that are popular in 2020 by using an algorithm called *Shor’s algorithm*.
+If strong general-purpose quantum computers are built, they have the potential to break all the historically popular public-key algorithms using an algorithm called *Shor’s algorithm*.
 As a result, researchers are developing new public-key algorithms that resist attacks from such quantum computers, an area called *post-quantum cryptography*.
 At the time of this writing, many such algorithms have been developed and are being evaluated.

 In contrast, current symmetric cryptographic algorithms and hash functions are less affected by quantum computers.
-Grover’s algorithm speeds up attacks against symmetric ciphers, halving their effective length.
-That means that 128-bit AES could be broken by a quantum computer (it would then be equivalent to a 64-bit key today), but 256-bit AES would still be secure (it would be equivalent to a 128-bit key today).
-So simply using longer keys and hashes is expected to be adequate in a post-quantum world for symmetric cryptographic algorithms and hash functions.
+A quantum computer algorithm called *Grover’s algorithm* speeds up attacks against symmetric ciphers, halving their effective key bit length.
+That means that 128-bit AES could be broken by a quantum computer (because it would then be equivalent to a 64-bit key today), but 256-bit AES would still be secure (because it would be equivalent to a 128-bit key today).
+So simply using longer keys and hashes is generally expected to be adequate in a post-quantum world for symmetric cryptographic algorithms and hash functions.

+So be prepared to change any public key algorithms to resist quantum computing, and ensure that key lengths are long enough when using symmetric and hash cryptographic algorithms.
+Some large organizations record vast amounts of Internet traffic for later decryption [[European Parliament 2001](https://irp.fas.org/program/process/rapport_echelon_en.pdf)], so if your users are at risk from data capture and decryption years later, you should consider implementing countermeasures now against quantum computing.

+Unfortunately, creating radically new cryptographic algorithms is difficult and risky.
+About half of all post-quantum cryptography algorithms in NIST's competition have been found to not meet their claimed security levels.
+One of the leading contenders for post-quantum cryptography was SIKE (Supersingular Isogeny Key Encapsulation), but in 2022 it was discovered that SIKE could be broken by ordinary non-quantum computers [[Goodin 2022](https://arstechnica.com/information-technology/2022/08/sike-once-a-post-quantum-encryption-contender-is-koed-in-nist-smackdown/)].
+Thus, if you're adding a post-quantum cryptographic algorithm, be sure to also keep a pre-quantum layer so that if a break is found in the post-quantum algorithm you are still secure from attacks by traditional computers.
+This approach of combining algorithms is called a "hybrid" system.
+Hybrid systems add a little more complexity (because you're using two algorithms), but they help counter the significant risk of failure in these newer post-quantum algorithms. [[Bernstein 2024](https://blog.cr.yp.to/20240102-hybrid.html)]

 #### Humility Is Important in Cryptography